Electronic Theses and Dissertations: FAQs

 Electronic copies of dissertations and masters’ theses can be added to Libra and made available on a long-term basis as a replacement for paper copies added to the library’s shelves.
 Not only do ETDs save library shelf space, they provide wider access to students’ work, and save time and money for graduate students by providing an easier workflow for submission of the final thesis or dissertation copy.

-Electronic Thesis and Dissertation submission is currently available for students in the School of Engineering and Applied Science; and in the Graduate School of Arts & Sciences; the Curry School of Education; the School of Nursing; and the School of Architecture.
+Electronic Thesis and Dissertation submission is currently available for students in the School of Engineering and Applied Science; the Graduate School of Arts & Sciences; the Curry School of Education; the School of Nursing; and the School of Architecture.
 Students whose schools do not yet participate in Libra deposit can contact email@example.com to inquire about plans for the near future.

 What is the difference between submitting my dissertation to Libra and submitting it to ProQuest?
 Do I need to submit it in both places?

 ProQuest is a commercial vendor of databases and other information products.
 Their Dissertations and Theses Full Text database contains the majority of dissertations published in the U.S. and is widely used by scholars worldwide.
 By submitting to ProQuest, you make your dissertation visible to scholars whose institutions provide paid access to the database, where it can be searched alongside other dissertations.
 ProQuest also sells full-text copies of dissertations directly to the public.
 ProQuest allows authors to make specific choices about how their work will be distributed, including allowing an embargo to be placed on access for specified periods of time, or allowing the dissertation to be made freely available to users worldwide through the open access option.
 Please see the ProQuest website for more information.